AndyV773/bcg-test/README.md

 The service page is aimed at providing a brief description of the different services offered by the contractor.
 Each service is presented with an image and a breif description to give potential clients a clear understanding of what is available.

-#### Services Offered
+- **Services Offered:**
   - Kitchens
   - Doors
   - Architraves
   - Fencing
   - Roofing
   - Loft Extensions
   - Extensions
   - New Builds
----

 - **Main Image:** At the top of the service page, there is a large image similar to the home page, but reduced in height.
 The logo is positioned at the top left corner, and an interactive phone number is located at the bottom right corner with animated phone icon.

 ![screenshot of main image on services page](assets/media/main-image-services.webp)